top of page

 Two open egg boxes full of eggs ranging in colour from chocolate brown to white, through pink, blue and green

 As well as our Large Black pigs, we have a flock of 8 laying hens here at Berllan, who provide us with the most wonderful and beautifully coloured free-range eggs.
-Overseeing the flock and keeping them safe is Gerald, our cream legbar cockerel (a cockerel is under one year old, and a cock over).
+Overseeing the flock and keeping them safe is Gerald, our cream legbar cock (a cockerel is under one year old, and a cock over).
 Although hens will happily lay without a cock present, having one allows the flock to develop a much more natural dynamic as no hen is forced to take the position of "top bird".
 Since Gerald arrived our birds have been much more settled and the one that used to be a bit of a bully is a reformed character.

-Our surplus eggs are available to buy at the farm for £1.50 per half dozen - just let us know you are coming so we will be here.
+Our surplus eggs are available to buy at the farm for £1.80 per half dozen - just let us know you are coming so we will be here.

 A grey Bluebell hen with a darker bird in the background in grass